yaya2devops/terraform-beginner-bootcamp-2023/_site/journal/week1.md

 |🪄|The way this works is that it has a source but doesn't validate the data|

-Meaning Terraform state examines the path's value but not the content of the file within that path.
+Meaning Terraform state examines the path's value but not the content of the file within that path.<br><br>

-You can identify file changes by referring to the mentioned `etag` we removed.
+You can identify file changes by referring to the mentioned `etag` we removed.<br>
-If the content changes, the `etag` will also change.
+If the content changes, the `etag` will also change.<br><br>

-4. Add the required etag block with the 'filemd5' function.
+- **Add the required etag block with the 'filemd5' function**.

-The function creates a hash based on the content.
+The function creates a hash based on the content. <br><br>

-Good opportunity for you to start exploring about [tf functions.](https://developer.hashicorp.com/terraform/language/functions)
+Good opportunity for you to start exploring about [tf functions.](https://developer.hashicorp.com/terraform/language/functions) <br>
 E.g. here is a built in terraform function to [check the existance](https://developer.hashicorp.com/terraform/language/functions/fileexists) of a file.
 ```tf
 condition = fileexists(var.error_html_filepath)
 ```

-5. Now, simply specify the path to the `etag` in the same way you did with the source
+- Now, simply specify the path to the `etag` in the same way you did with the source
-6. `tf plan` and `tf apply` and see.
+- `tf plan` and `tf apply` and see.

 ![Yay Files Data Captured](../assets/1.4.0/etag-trigger.png)